Ninnat/ninnat.github.io/_drafts/2017-01-03-manifolds.md

   \varphi:U  \to\hat{U} \subset \mathbb{R}^{n}.
 \end{aligned} $$

 Note that locally Euclidean spaces [may not be Hausdorff](https://en.wikipedia.org/w/index.php?title=Non-Hausdorff_manifold&oldid=756962961#Line_with_two_origins), so the first requirement is crucial.
-Some authors leave out the second-countability requirement.

 # Smooth Manifolds